aeonics-io/module-template/README.md

 Please refer to the Aeonics SDK documentation for detailed javadoc and other content.

+## Dependencies

+You need the Aeonics SDK to be available, this is a small single jar file to add to your project.
+There are no other dependencies, no `mvn`, no `gradle`, no `npm` of any sort is required.

 ## How to build

-You need the Aeonics SDK to be available.
-Then use regular `javac` build or any custom tool of your choice.
+Use the regular `javac` command, or any custom tool of your choice.

 ```
 javac -d ./bin -p . --module-source-path ./src --module template
 ```

-Then package your module as a jar file using `jar` or any custom tool of your choice.
+Then package your module as a jar file using `jar`, or any custom tool of your choice.

 ```
 jar -c --file=./template.jar -C ./bin/template .